nhn/tui.editor/apps/editor/docs/plugins.md

 }
 ```

-As with other plugins, add custom plugin functions defined through the editor's `plugins` option.
+As with other plugins, add custom plugin functions defined through an editor's `plugins` option.

 ```js
 const editor = new Editor({